niklaskorz/diesl/README.md

 ### Adding Syntax for the new Operation

-The natural syntax of Diesl is defined in the `natural.nim` file.
-To add a new one it needs to be added in `transpileCommand`.
+The natural syntax of Diesl is defined in [natural.nim](src/diesl/natural.nim).
+To add a new one it needs to be added in [transpileCommand](src/diesl/natural.nim#L263).
 For parsing we use [pattern matching](https://nim-lang.github.io/fusion/src/fusion/matching.html) on the AST.
 If the command cannot be parsed it is important that the old command is returned instead per default.
+At the moment you need to account for both variants of a operation (one where the column is given directly and one where the column is given in the first line of the change block), you can see this in the other operations as well.
+We tried our hand at smarter solutions and failed to problems with how Nim's type system handles generics.

 Currently, the project's sole backend targets SQLite.
 To this end, the functionality for each DieslOperation can be implemented directly in SQLite's SQL dialect, or compiled into a native binary, loaded into SQLite at startup and accordingly referenced.